CouchCMS/Documentation/src/contents/concepts/shopping-cart-1.md

 Before commencing, you might want to take a look at what our finished site would look like - [**here is a demo of it**](https://www.couchcms.com/demo/simple/).<br/>
 Please keep in mind that the design has been kept intentionally simple to focus only on the specific functionality added by the cart component to CouchCMS.
 Coupled with the existing features of Couch (e.g. Categories, menus, Related Pages etc.) a much more full-featured site can easily be created.

-<p class="notice">CouchCart builds upon the existing features of Couch, as such a basic familiarity with Couch's core concepts is assumed for one to understand fully the discussion that follows.
+CouchCart builds upon the existing features of Couch, as such a basic familiarity with Couch's core concepts is assumed for one to understand fully the discussion that follows.
 If you are new to Couch, please first take some time to explore how things work in Couch.
-Our [**step-by-step tutorial**](../../tutorials/portfolio-site.html) showing how to build a site from scratch using Couch is a good place to begin with.</p>
+Our [**step-by-step tutorial**](../../tutorials/portfolio-site.html) showing how to build a site from scratch using Couch is a good place to begin with. {.notice}

 Before we dive right into the thick of action, a couple of things need your special consideration: